nax3t/yelp-camp-refactored/readme.md

   <!--Collapse Add a comment form END-->
 ```

-- The comment section title is added via an h4 element
+- The comment section title is added via an h4 element.
-- After, the new comment form is added which is a familiar piece of code from our `views/campgrounds/new.ejs`
+- After, the new comment form is added which is a familiar piece of code from our `views/campgrounds/new.ejs`.
-- We also make a check if the user is logged in before showing the form
+- We also make a check if the user is logged in before showing the form.

 ```
   <hr>